“Where do you see yourself in 5 years?”

 Though, not in a case when the burden of the past weighs down on us prohibiting to live today and have the hope for the future.

 I’m talking about bad memories, hurt, anger, regret, grudges and their “siblings”.
 LET.
 THEM.
 GO.
 They aren’t doing you any good.
-Leave them in the past.
+How to live in the moment?
+Leave these things in the past.
 They are a part of your history but not of your present or the future.